x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

     ] ;
   ] .
 }
-GROUP BY ?provider
+GROUP BY ?provider ?sex
-ORDER BY ?provider
+ORDER BY ?provider ?sex

 ```